ibm-cloud-docs/vmwaresolutions/vsphere/vs_addingservers.md

 * For existing instances with VMware vSphere® 6.5 or 6.7, you cannot add ESXi servers.
 To add ESXi servers, upgrade your vSphere® software to 7.0.
 For more information, see [Upgrading VMware vSphere software from vSphere 6.5 or 6.7 to 7.0](/docs/vmwaresolutions?topic=vmwaresolutions-vs_vsphere_70_upgrade).
 * For existing instances with vSphere 7.0u2, you can add only ESXi servers with vSphere 7.0u3.
-* You can add 1-20 ESXi servers at a time.
+* You can add up to 59 ESXi servers to a VMware vSphere instance.

+For VMware vSphere instances with vSAN:
+* If you are adding ESXi servers to instances provisioned after 23 August 2023, the servers are provisioned with mirrored M.2 drives.
+* If you are adding ESXi servers to instances provisioned before 23 August 2023, the servers are provisioned with mirrored M.2 drives only if you select a new bare metal server configuration.

 ## Procedure to add ESXi servers to VMware vSphere instances
 {: #vs_addingservers-procedure}
 {: help}
 {: support}

-1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources > vSphere** from the left navigation pane.
+1. From the {{site.data.keyword.vmwaresolutions_full}} console, click **Resources > VMware vSphere** from the left navigation pane.
-2. In the **vSphere** table, click the instance for which you want to expand capacity.
+2. In the **VMware vSphere** table, click the instance for which you want to expand capacity.
 3. Click the **Infrastructure** tab.
 4. In the **ESXi servers** section, click **Add**.
 5. On the **Add ESXi server** side panel, enter the number of bare metal servers that you want to add.